 PROGRAMS FOR SCHOOL GROUPS

-One-day field trips are designed for students in grades 4 through 12.
+Programs are designed for students in grades 4 through 12.
 Core activities include archaeology, Ancestral Pueblo history, the scientific process, and the complex interactions between humans and their environments — past and present.
-Program modules vary depending on grade level, and group size.
+Program modules vary depending on grade level and group size.

 ARCHAEOLOGY RESEARCH PROGRAM